 Churchie Volleyball teams attend the Australian Volleyball Schools Cup and Queensland Senior Schools Cup competitions.
 In 2018, Churchie’s senior team placed fourth in Queensland and eighth in the Open Boys’ Honours Division at nationals.
 In 2015, Churchie’s First VI were crowned National Champions in the Year 11 Division 1 competition.
 The same team went on to become the 2016 GPS Champions.

 Our programme also embarks on international tours, attending the 2014 and 2016 USA Boys’ Junior National Championships in the United States of America.

 Churchie players are encouraged to participate in both club and representative Volleyball.
-The SJPSC hosts the Volleyball Queensland (VQ) Metro League competition and it is also a training venue for Easts Volleyball Club.
+The SJPSC hosts the Volleyball Queensland (VQ) Spiker Sports competition and it is also a training venue for Brisbane Volleyball Club.

 Fourteen of our current students have been selected in VQ state training squads, four of whom have since accepted Queensland Academy of Sport Scholarships.

 A number of past students have successfully paralleled their school volleyball with membership of the Australian Institute of Sport (AIS) elite training squads as pathways to Junior State and National teams and further AIS Scholarships.
 A large cohort of Old Boys have continued their Volleyball journey in the VQ Premier Volleyball League competition.
 There are four Old Boys in the Queensland Pirates Senior Men’s team who are the reigning 2017 National Champions.